Northern Democratic Brigade: Ideology

 The Northern Democratic Brigade portrays itself as Syrian nationalist group that wants to ensure a "colorful and democratic Syria on the basis of co-existence and justice" and thus rejects authoritarianism and Islamism.
 The militia has also voiced support for the federalization of Syria.
 As result, it is opposed to both the al-Assad family's rule as well as much of the Syrian opposition, believing that the latter has betrayed the Syrian revolution by allying with Islamist forces.
 The group also rejects the influence of Turkey and the Gulf states on the Syrian rebels, as it considers these states to be primarily motivated by self-interest instead of genuinely supporting the revolution.
 The Northern Democratic Brigade believes that Turkey's interventions in the Syrian Civil War are motivated by imperialistic ambitions (Neo-Ottomanism) and has accused it of supporting Jihadists, including ex-ISIL forces.

 After allying with the YPG, the militia aligned its ideology with that of the YPG, namely the political thought of PKK founder Abdullah Öcalan.
 Supportive news sites, most notably Point Media, often show Northern Democratic Brigade fighters waving the Syrian independence flag, but also Öcalan and YPG flags.
 This has "endeared them to many of the Kurds they work with", but also generated much opposition from other Syrian rebel groups.
 Furthermore, the Northern Democratic Brigade has joined the left-wing, multi-ethnic Syrian National Democratic Alliance, a party that is active in the Democratic Federation of Northern Syria.
 The militia, along with several other SDF groups in the area, attended the second conference of the Syrian National Democratic Alliance in Afrin in late May 2017.
 The militia aligned itself with the Syria Future Party sometime after the latter's foundation in March 2018.

+Follow-ups conducted by media "Al-Modon" on Abu Omar Al-Idlibi's Facebook account showed the hardening of his position in support of the SDF and his hostility towards the Syrian state, to the point where he considered the entry of the Syrian army into the Sheikh Maqsoud and Ashrafieh neighborhoods of Aleppo as a "victory over the people".
+The reasons that led the fighters from Idlib to ally with the SDF can be summarized as "hostility" with the Al-Nusra Front previously, during the rounds of fighting between the Front and some military formations that were affiliated with the Free Syrian Army, since 2014 and after.